Bethesda SC Head Coach

-About Trevor: Coach Singer currently holds a USSF National ‘A’ Coaches License and acts as associate head coach with Mount St. Mary’s since 2017.
+About Trevor: Coach Singer currently holds a USSF National ‘A’ Coaches License and is an associate head coach with Mount St. Mary’s University.
 He also served as an assistant and Recruiting Coordinator for George Mason for almost 10 years.

-At Temple, Singer served as an assistant coach and was responsible for working with goalkeepers, scouting and recruiting.
+At Temple, Singer served as an assistant coach and was responsible for working with goalkeepers, scouting, and recruiting.
 The squad made two A10 tournament appearances and defeated two NSCAA Top 25 ranked teams during his three seasons.
-Individually, Singer helped develop 11 A10 All-Conference, five NSCAA Mid-Atlantic All-Region and two NSCAA All-Americans selections.
-Singer’s squads also found success off of the pitch, as he helped produce three NSCAA Scholar All-Americans, an ESPN the Magazine Soccer Academic All-American and a NSCAA Team Academic Award.
+Individually, Singer helped develop 11 A10 All-Conference, five NSCAA Mid-Atlantic All-Region, and two NSCAA All-Americans selections.
+Singer’s squads also found success off of the pitch, as he helped produce three NSCAA Scholar All-Americans, an ESPN the Magazine Soccer Academic All-American, and an NSCAA Team Academic Award.

-Prior to Temple, Singer spent two seasons at the University of Maine, where he mentored a NEISL All-Star and three America East All-Conference selection.
-Academically, his squads collected 14 America East Honor Roll selections and a NSCAA Team Academic Award.
+Before Temple, Singer spent two seasons at the University of Maine, where he mentored a NEISL All-Star and three America East All-Conference selection.
+Academically, his squads collected 14 America East Honor Roll selections and an NSCAA Team Academic Award.
 In addition, he coached Canadian U15, U16, and U17 National Team and Serbian U16 National Team captains and produced a player selected for the U20 Canadian National Team World Cup Qualifying.

 After graduating from the University of Massachusetts in 2008, Singer served as an assistant coach at his alma mater, working with All-America and Umbro National Player of the Year goalkeeper Zach Simmons.